Skip to content

 4. Whistleblowing in relation to Sexual Harassment

 4.1.
 Disclosure of sexual harassment is already covered by the existing protection of disclosures showing breach of a legal obligation under whistleblowing legislation, and disclosures of this nature arguably already amount to a protected act under S.27 of the Equality Act 2010.
-However, the Employment Rights Bill explicitly includes that a disclosure that sexual harassment has occurred or is likely to occur will qualify for protection under whistleblowing legislation.
+However, the Employment Rights Act will amend s.43B of the Employment Rights Act 1996 to add sexual harassment as a separate category for the purposes of whistleblowing from the 6th April 2026.